-3. Final Touches & Watering

-- Walk the perimeter.
-Walk around the perimeter and over the mulched area to make sure all areas were sufficiently covered. - Water.
+3. Final Touches & Watering Walk the perimeter.
+Walk around the perimeter and over the mulched area to make sure all areas were sufficiently covered.
+Water.
 Water the site as needed to keep the cardboard hydrated before, during and after the sheet mulching process to aid in decomposition and to prevent moisture loss from the soil to the cardboard.
+This will also encourage earthworms to aid in the soil building process.